 Bat Plant: A Boo-tiful Choice for Southwest Florida

 Southwest Florida’s humidity creates a perfect home for the spirited bat plant, also known as Tacca chantrieri.
-Its hauntingly beautiful blooms prefer shade, well-drained, fertile soil and a warm environment (no direct sunlight) to stand a ghost of a chance for survival, but it’s worth it to persist.
-You’ll be rewarded with a flower like no other: black with long “sinister” tentacles worthy of any Hollywood horror movie you can think of.
+Its hauntingly beautiful blooms prefer shade, well-drained, fertile soil and a warm environment (no direct sunlight similar to orchid conditions).
+In return, you’ll be rewarded with a flower like no other: black with long “sinister” tentacles worthy of any Hollywood horror movie you can think of.